 Using barrier devices to avoid infections and contraception to prevent unplanned pregnancy is also important.

-There are male and female condoms, various sizes and textures which encourage people to see these devices as a benefit since they are the single most effective tool we have at preventing the spread of sexual infections – after abstinence, that is.
+There are male and female condoms in various sizes and textures, which encourage people to see these devices as a benefit since they are the single most effective tool we have at preventing the spread of sexual infections – after abstinence.

 5. Cultivate non-sexual relationships too.

-This will promote your mental health, sense of identity and well being – it also enriches your sexual experience.
+This will promote your mental health, sense of identity and well-being and enrich your sexual experience.